Booming Berlin: Best Bets for the Artsy Traveler

 London, England: Tate Modern

-I’ve visited the Tate Modern a few times and have mixed feelings about it, to be honest!
+I’ve visited the Tate Modern in London a few times and have mixed feelings about it, to be honest!
 It’s a monumental place and a huge accomplishment from an architectural perspective.

 I mean, seriously—a power station?

-It’s pretty darned amazing that Swiss architecture firm Herzog & de Meuron could convert the Bankside power station into a gallery and still keep much of the building’s original character.
+It’s pretty darned amazing that Swiss architecture firm Herzog & de Meuron could convert the Bankside power station into an art gallery and still keep much of the building’s original character.

 The Tate Modern art museum in London, with its tall chimney and modern extension, viewed from across the River Thames on a clear day.